 Reduce your household trash volume by up to 1/3!

-In 2019, through a partnership with Dakota County, the City of Lakeville opened the Organics Drop-off site located at the City’s Water Treatment Facility (intersection of 185th Street and Dodd Boulevard).
+Through a partnership with Dakota County, the City of Lakeville opened the Organics Drop-off site located at the City’s Water Treatment Facility (intersection of 185th Street and Dodd Boulevard).
 This site accepts organic material that would otherwise be sent to the landfill and turns it into a rich soil amendment through composting.
 Dakota County residents can sign up for this free service online.
 Only food scraps are accepted - no yard waste.

 Fact SheetGeneral Recycling Questions